LeanderNicolai/ALPR-Logistics/README.md

 ## How this project was created

 ### Intro -- Reasoning behind the project
  This project was created in order to gain knowledge in the field of computer vision while also creating a solution could that could provide some form of business value by automating specific processes.
-Since Logistical Tracking is something that not all companies can afford to do, since it often requires manpower and can be quite mundane (at least to a certain degree).
+Logistical Tracking is something that not all companies can afford to do, since it often requires manpower and can be quite mundane (at least to a certain degree).
 Therefore the idea was to create a logistics tracking system that automatically logs license plates, creating data about the user's business which can then later provide valuable insights.

 In order for this solution to work, quite a few interesting hurdles had be overcome, which are described below.